Davel99/link-shortener-expressts/README.md

 # Link Shortener
 ### An ExpressJS + Typescript app
-Link shortener app using ExpressJS + Typescript + SQLite + API KEY and SECRET to use the API without User account.
+Link shortener app using ExpressJS + Typescript + SQLite.
+It works wthouth having to create user accounts.
+Security is handled by the owner with API KEY and SECRET.
 Its purpose is to be the easiest app to run for someone who wants a quick way to create shorter links.

 # How to run it?
 ## - - Working directly with NodeJS